tstockwell/TermSatNet/ReRite.Wiki/LucidExpressions/structured-expressions.md

 ### Join Points

-A *join point* is any term in an expression that could be the target of iteration or deiteration in a proof.
+A *join point* is any term in an expression that could be the target of iteration or deiteration.

-And, more importantly...
-- A join point is often the target of *multiple* possible terms.
-- And, most often, *the way* to reduce an expression is to *unify* join points in such a way as to create subterms with f-grounding cofactors that provide opportunities for reductive iteration, deiteration, or exchange.

 A join point is like a placeholder that can be filled with a clone of another term, via iteration.
-The *domain* of any particular join point is the set of terms that may be validly cloned to the join point via iteration.
+The *domain* of any particular join point is the set of unifying terms that may be validly cloned to the join point via iteration.

-A joint point can be emptied of any such clone via deiteration.
+A join point can be emptied of any such clone via deiteration.
 An empty join point is an empty space (T).

 Every instance of T in an expression is a join point, because every instance of T can be a target of the iteration rule.

+Later in this document a normal form is introduced, called the *disjoint* normal form, where any and all join points are identified by T.

+Join points are important because *unifying* joint points can identify equivalent, unified expressions with grounding cofactors that identify opportunities for iteration, deiteration, or exchange.
+*Join point unification* is a sound and complete way to identify any and all opportunities for iteration, deiteration, or exchange.

+#### Identifying Join Points

+Every T in a context is a join point, because the T can be replaced by its sibling via iteration.

+Given an expression E of the form [a b].
+Let LC be any f-grounding f-cofactor of a.
+Let RC be any f-grounding f-cofactor of b.

+Any instance l of LC in b is a join point since l can be replaced with T via deiteration.

+If RC is not also an f-grounding f-cofactor of a then
+any instance r of RC in a is a join point since r can be replaced with T via deiteration.

+There are no other join points other than those that are already represented by a T and those that can be replaced by a T via deiteration.

 #### Example
-Consider these expressions...
-- (1 (T 2))
-- (1 (1 2))
-- (1 (2 2))
+Consider the expression [1 [1 2]].
+The rightmost 1 is aan iteration target of the leftmost 1, therefore [1 [1 2]] is equivalent to [1 [T 2]].
+All the expressions that can be generated via iteration from [1 [T 2]] are...
+- [1 [T 2]]
+- [1 [1 2]]
+- [1 [2 2]]
-These are all all equivalent expressions but (1 (T 2)) makes it clear where the join point is.
+These are all equivalent expressions but [1 [T 2]] makes it clear where the join point is.
-Cloning the 1 in (1 (T 2)) produces (1 (1 2)), and cloning the 2 produces (1 (2 2)).
+Cloning the 1 in [1 [T 2]] produces [1 [1 2]], and cloning the 2 produces [1 [2 2]].
+{1,2} is the set of all unifiers for the join point, aka the *domain* of the join point.
+The set of terms that can be constructed from a join point and its unifiers is called the join point's unification, or set of unified terms.
+In the above, the terms [T 2], [1 2], and [2 2] are the join point's unified terms.

 ## Normal Forms

 A normal form is a category of expressions that exhibits a given property.